deco-sites/www/docs/tutorials/101/en.md

 matters: your website code.

 The first step is to have a _deco.cx_ account and website.
 Go to
-<https://deco.cx/onboarding>, login with your Github account and follow the
+<https://deco.cx/admin>, login with your Github account and follow the
-step-by-step instructions on the page to create your developer account.
+step-by-step instructions on the page to create your developer account and team.

 ## Clone your site repository